-The water heater must be electrically grounded in accordance with local codes, or, in the absence of local codes, in accordance with latest edition of the Canadian Electrical Code CSA C22.1.
-Refer to Figure below for water heater internal wiring.
+The water heater must be electrically grounded in accordance with local codes, or, in the absence of local codes, in accordance with latest edition of the National Electric Code ANSI/NFPA No. 70 in US and for Canada the Canadian Electrical Code CSA C22.1.
+Refer to the figures below for water heater internal wiring.